 \subsubsection{Synthetic Experiments for Two-camera Rigs}

 In this scenario, we design a simulated two-camera rig composed of two perspective cameras.
 The orientations of the two perspective cameras are roughly forward-facing with random perturbation.
 This setting is practical for autonomous driving with two front-facing cameras~\cite{geiger2013vision}.
-The performance of the solvers are tested in inter-camera and intra-camera configurations.
-The baseline length between the two simulated cameras is set to $1$~meter.
-The multi-camera reference frame is defined at the middle of the camera rig, and the translation between two multi-camera reference frames is $3$~meters.
-The resolution of the cameras is $640\times 480$ pixels, and the focal lengths are $400$~pixels.
-The principal points are set to the image center.
-The synthetic scene is made up of a ground plane and $50$ random planes.
-These planes are randomly generated in a cube of $[-5,5] \times [-5,5] \times [10,20]$ meters, which are expressed in the respective axis of the multi-camera reference frame.
-We randomly choose $50$ PCs from the ground plane and a PC from each random plane.
-Thus, there are $100$ PCs generated randomly in the synthetic data.
+The performance of the solvers is tested in inter-camera and intra-camera configurations.

+The baseline length between the two simulated cameras is fixed at $1$ meter.
+The multi-camera reference frame is defined at the center of the camera rig, with a translation distance of $3$ meters between two consecutive multi-camera reference frames.
+Each camera has a resolution of $640 \times 480$ pixels, and a focal length of $400$ pixels.
+The principal points of the cameras are set at the image center.
+The synthetic scene consists of a ground plane and $50$ randomly generated planes.
+These planes are created within a cube-shaped region with dimensions of $[-5, 5] \times [-5, 5] \times [10, 20]$ meters, defined in the corresponding axes of the multi-camera reference frame.
+Within the synthetic data, we randomly select $50$ PCs belonging to the ground plane, as well as a PC from each randomly generated plane.
+Therefore, a total of $100$ PCs are generated randomly in the synthetic scene.

-A total of $1000$ trials are carried out in the synthetic experiment.
-In each trial, $100$ PCs are generated randomly.
-Correspondences for the different methods are selected randomly.
-The error is measured on the best relative pose, which produces the most inliers within the RANSAC scheme.
-The RANSAC scheme also allows us to select the best candidate from multiple solutions.
-The median of errors is used to assess the rotation and translation errors.
-In this set of experiments, the translation direction between two multi-camera references is chosen to produce forward, sideways, or random motions.
-For each motion, the second view is perturbed by a random rotation.
-This random rotation is rotated around three axes in order, and the rotation angles range from $-10^\circ$ to $10^\circ$.
+The synthetic experiment consists of a series of $1000$ trials, wherein each trial entails the random generation of $100$ PCs.
+PCs are also randomly selected for the different solvers.
+The error evaluation is focused on determining the best relative pose, which yields the maximum inlier count within the RANSAC scheme.
+The RANSAC scheme also allows the selection of the most suitable candidate from multiple solutions.
+Rotation and translation errors are assessed using the median of errors.
+To induce different types of motion, the translation direction between two multi-camera reference frames is intentionally chosen to create forward, sideways, or random motions.
+For each motion, the second view is subjected to a random rotation, which is sequentially performed around three axes with the rotation angles ranging from $-10^\circ$ to $10^\circ$.